philipedc/network/README.md

 - "remove_flag x y": unmark the position (x, y)
 - "reset": reset all modifications to the table
 - "exit": disconnect from the server

+## TP2

+Code also uses lib socket of C, but was added multithreading to serve different clients in a blogpost application.

+### How to use:

+- Build the project running "make"
+- Execute the client: "./bin/client <IP> <Port_Number>"
+- Now you can execute "Commands" in the client terminal

+### Commands:

+- "subscribe in topic": start to listen to publications in that topic (if it don't exist, it will be created)
+- "list topics": show all topics created
+- "publish in topic": after enter you'll be prompted to write something until the next enter, the message will be delievered all subscriber of topic
+- "exit": quit the program

+**These commands works only in client side!**